 Little quantitative use due to errors in $T[\rho]$.

-At that time, there was no rigorous proof that the electronic energy could be expressed in term of the density (ie as a functional of the density).
+Furthermore, there was no rigorous proof that the electronic energy could be expressed as a functional of the density.

 Rigorous Proof: The Hohenberg-Kohn Theorems Phys.
 Rev. 136 B864 (1964)

 The electronic Hamiltonian is